Lexabexa/Password-Generator2023/README.md

 # Password-Generator2023
-Create a Password Generator using HTML and CSS powered by JavaScript code
+Created a Password Generator using HTML and CSS powered by JavaScript code

 # Description